lianos/lianos.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Computational Biologist at Denali Therapeutics leveraging genomics to help discover and develop meaningful therapeutic interventions for neurodegenerative disease.
-I have been working at the intersection of biology and computation for over a decade and believe that science is better when done collaboratively, and by more people.
-This happens best when both computational and non-computational researchers alike can [easily explore and analyze data](https://facileverse.netlify.com).
+I am a Computational Biologist at Denali Therapeutics using genomics to help discover and develop meaningful therapeutic interventions for neurodegenerative disease.
+I have been working at the intersection of biology and computation for more than ten years and believe that science is better when done collaboratively, and by more people.
+This happens best when both computational and non-computational researchers alike can [freely explore and analyze data](https://facileverse.org).